NuxiiGit/nuxiigit.github.io/component/blog/md/gml+library+extensions.md

 ## Hiding Implementation Details

-Although not strictly required for the method, in interest of making it difficult to de-synchronise the global variables, the public interface available to team members can be restricted.
-For example, verbose names could be given to the global variables.
-Their values can then be exposed using shorter, more appealing user-defined getter functions `window_get_min_width` and `window_get_min_height`:
+Although not strictly required, in the interest of making it difficult to de-synchronise the global variables, the public interface can be restricted; for example, verbose names could be given to the global variables.
+Their values would then be exposed using shorter, more appealing user-defined getter functions `window_get_min_width` and `window_get_min_height`:

 ```gml
 global.__internalWindowVariable_windowMinWidth  = -1;